peach recovery smoothie

 You all know that I am a member of the Cabot Fit Team right?
 Right.
 So that means I have been spending a lot of time getting ready for the Beach to Beacon 10K in Maine in a few weeks.
 I have been running much more than usual.
 That also means I have been getting to know these amazingly inspirational women who are on the Fit Team with me:

-I am feeling really honored to be running with them and representing Cabot Creamery Cooperative and helping them with their mission to increase awareness about the importance of a healthy lifestyle through sound nutrition and fitness.
+I am feeling really honored to be running with them and helping them with their mission to increase awareness about the importance of a healthy lifestyle through sound nutrition and fitness.

 In other fitness news, I have been coaching a HIIT bootcamp-type class called GRIT several times a week.
 It is crazy-hard/fun!
 This video about it gives me goose bumps.
 If you are in the BTV area and want to try it, check out the class schedule.